JensenKaplan/ActiveResearch/README.md

 I've been implementing changes that allows all of my scripts to be more general.
 As well as adjusting the scripts in this repo I have conventionalized how I handle data in my DropBox.
 There are a few important kwargs that should be defined in every script so that the proper JensenTools functions are called.

 1. "LS_on" a boolean.
 If True then all calculations done in LS basis; if False then calculations performed in J basis.
-2. "comp" a string.
+1. "comp" a string.
 This allows the script to find the proper data in my Dropbox.
-3. "ion" a string.
+2. "ion" a string.
 This is needed if working the J basis.
 Not necessary for LS basis.
 This is due to how PCF handles LS vs J calculations.
-4. "KMeans" a boolean.
+3. "KMeans" a boolean.
 If True then Kmeans sorting will be used to handle the eigenvalues; if False then all eigenvalues as produced by PCF will be stored.
+4. "LSValue" a float.
+The LS coupling strength of the ion in meV.
 5. "numlevels" an int.
+The number of excited states expected for the system.
 Works in conjunction with "KMeans".
 If KMeans is True then the number of levels to be calculated/stored is given by this variable.
 6. "who" a string.
 Etiher 'Arun' or 'PPMS' this determines how M vs H / M vs T data is read and stored as well as how filenames are read.
 This is due to a difference in convention between Arun's filenaming and measurement files / PPMS filenaming and measurement files.
+7. "molweight" is a float.
+It is the molarweight of the given compound.
+This is retrieved from a hardcoded dictionary imported from JensenTools.py
+8. "per" is a string.
+Either "mol" or "spin" for normalizing measured thermodynamic data.
+We tend to look at data normalized per mol; PCF calculations are done per spin, therefore for comparing data you would use "spin".

 Below is a codeblock example of what should be near the top of each script.
 ```
 comp = 'Sr2PrO4'
 ion = 'Ce3+'
-who = 'Arun'
 LS_on = True
 Kmeans = True
 LSValue = 100
 numlevels = 4
+who = 'Arun'
+molweight = molweight[comp]
+per = 'spin'
 ```